 The full Governing Body meets once a term usually towards the end of term.
 The Finance Committee also meets once a term and the Education Sub-Committee, which is chaired by the Headmaster, meets twice a year preceding the main GB Meeting.
 There are some smaller Governors’ steering committees which also meet regularly throughout the school year.

 Tom Leicester was appointed a Governor of Beeston Hall School in 2007.
 He took over as Chairman in June 2016 and is an Old Beestonian.
 He gained a degree in History of Art at Manchester University and then served for six years in the British Army (Scots Guards).

-He has lived in Norfolk most of his life and now runs the family’s estate at Holkham on the North Norfolk coast.
+He has lived in Norfolk most of his life and now runs the Holkham Estate on the North Norfolk coast.
 He has overseen its diversification away from a dependence on agriculture, towards leisure, tourism, wildlife management and property diversification.

 He has four children, all of whom have been/are pupils at Beeston.
-When visiting Beeston for the first time as prospective parents, his wife, Polly, turned to him after an hour of touring the school and said, “There is no need to visit any other school, I know my children will be happy here”.
+When visiting Beeston for the first time as prospective parents, his wife, Polly, turned to him after an hour of touring the school and said, “There is no need to visit any more schools, I know my children will be happy here”.
 That is the crux of it; if you have happy children they learn well.

 DAVID BROWN MA (Cantab), ACA